• Facebook

 In such circumstances, to ensure that your client connects to all the machines in the cluster (which is necessary for both the Partitioned and Partition-Replica topologies), NCache offers the is-load-balancer configuration.

-This configuration works by using multiple requests to establish connections with all the desired servers connected to the load balancer.
-For example, imagine you have a load balancer connected to three servers where NCache is already connected to server 1 and needs to be connected to the other servers, it will then send repeated requests until it is connected to server 2 and server 3 sequentially.
-After the first connection is established, the load balancer sends the second request to server 2, NCache will receive the server ID and agree to establish a connection before moving on, as demonstrated below.
+This configuration works by using multiple requests to establish connections with all the desired servers connected to the Load Balancer.
+For example, imagine you have a Load Balancer connected to three servers where NCache is already connected to server 1 and needs to be connected to the other servers, it will then send repeated requests until it is connected to server 2 and server 3 sequentially.
+After the first connection is established, the Load Balancer sends the second request to server 2, NCache will receive the server ID and agree to establish a connection before moving on, as demonstrated below.

 Connection Accepted

-However, if the load balancer sends the request to server 3, NCache will reject the connection and try again, as shown below.
+However, if the Load Balancer sends the request to server 3, NCache will reject the connection and try again, as shown below.
 This process will continue until it is connected to all the servers or until the specified number of retries has been reached (load-balancer-connection-retries).

 Note